 What is Periodontal Disease?

 Periodontal (gum) disease is an infection of the tissues that hold your teeth in place.
 It is typically caused by poor brushing and flossing habits that lead to plaque buildup on the surface of the tooth near the gum line.
 This plaque hardens over time to form tartar which gradually erodes the tooth enamel.
-Periodontal disease is most commonly first noticed among adults aged 30-40 years – approximately 80% of adults in the United States have some form of gum disease.
+Periodontal disease is most common among adults aged 30-40 years – approximately 80% of adults in the United States have some form of gum disease.

 Two types of Periodontal Disease

 1. Gingivitis – mild gum disease only affecting the gum tissue.
 It causes red swollen tissue that bleeds easily when teeth are brushed.
 In many cases gingivitis doesn’t cause pain, and many people fail to get the treatment they need.

 2. Periodontitis – this is more serious and advanced stage of periodontal disease, and spreads below the gums to damage the tissue and bone that supports the teeth.
 Periodontitis causes the gums to pull away from the teeth creating pockets that collect bacteria which attack the stabilizing tissue and bone around teeth.
 Teeth will often become loose and need to be pulled out by a dentist.